Come Dance with Me (1950 film)

 Come Dance with Me is a 1950 British musical film directed by Mario Zampi and starring Max Wall, Gordon Humphris and Yvonne Marsh.
-The film was made by Zampi's Anglofilm and largely consisted of cabaret acts.
+It was written by Cyril Roberts, and made by Zampi's Anglofilm.
+The film largely comprises a series of cabaret acts.

+Synopsis

+A valet and a lady's maid, both masquerading as high society figures – a Baronet and "the Honourable Francesca" – meet at a London night club.
+After spending the evening watching the various cabaret acts, they are invited to join the performance as dancers.